You should know that I am fairly average.

 My most impulsive decision was when I declared we should get a German Shorthair Pointer puppy.
 What was I thinking?!
 These things have the energy of Border Collies and are almost as smart.
 We are now spending our children’s college funds on invisible fences and a lifetime supply of rawhide bones and squeaky toys.

-On my iPod, you are just as likely to find Bette Midler, Norah Jones and Johnny Cash as you are to find MercyMe, Amy Grant and Steven Curtis Chapman.
-Maybe even an REO Speedwagon track thrown in just to keep things nostalgic.
+On my iPod, you are just as likely to find Bette Midler, Norah Jones, Fleetwood Mac, the Eagles and Johnny Cash as you are to find MercyMe, Amy Grant and Steven Curtis Chapman.
+Maybe even some REO Speedwagon and Air Supply thrown in just to keep things nostalgic.

 If I could have a conversation with a “famous” person, it would probably be Diane Sawyer or those guys on that show “American Pickers.”
 My husband and I find that show incredibly interesting.
 I’m not ashamed to say that we put off having sex one evening so we could watch another episode of “American Pickers.”
 (And we like sex a lot, so that should tell you how mesmerized we are by this show).

 I came to know Christ personally as an adult, and what I most appreciate about Him is that He understands that I have a lot of loose ends on which I’m still working.
 He gets me.